-In his blog post, he describes metrics that promote cheating.
-For example, he describes car dealers who are so preoccupied with getting a 5-star rating from the customer that they spend more time persuading people to give them five stars than providing five-star service.
+For example, Seth Godin talks about car dealers who are so preoccupied with getting a 5-star rating from the customer that they spend more time persuading people to give them five stars than providing five-star service.

 If you are using OKRs, you may be familiar with the concepts of health checks.
 It is an additional value that is supposed to prevent “metric hacking.”
 The goal is to achieve the “key result” without breaking the rule defined by the “health metric.”

 If one of the “key results” is to achieve a 30% increase in the number of sales, “creative” salespeople may decide to give everyone a 50% discount.
 That is a proven way of increasing sales, but for sure nobody wants such a solution.
-In this case, the health metric may be “The average revenue per client does not decrease more than 5 %”.
+In this case, we can define the health metric as: “The average revenue per client does not decrease more than 5 %”.

-The authors of the Lean Analytics book, Alistair Croll and Ben Yoskovitz, call them vanity metrics.
-It makes no sense to track things like the total number of registrations.
-Even if you do everything wrong, this value will not decrease.
-You can tell, that you can always see that it does not increase either.
+I have learned about this concept from the Lean Analytics book, by Alistair Croll and Ben Yoskovitz.
+It makes no sense to track such metrics because even if we do everything wrong, this value will not decrease.

-That is the point!
-The parameter you should track is the number of users who registered in a given period.
-When you do it, you can derive even more useful metrics like the ratio between registrations last month and the current month (to check if you are “speeding up”).
+On the other hand, if we do everything wrong, it will also not increase.
+This observation gives us a hint about what is crucial.
+In this case, the parameter we should track is the number of users who registered in a given period.
+When we do it, we can derive even more useful metrics like the ratio between registrations last month and the current month (to check if we are “speeding up”).

-The third kind of harmful metrics are the ones that promote short term solutions.
-If you start giving special offers to customers who are dissatisfied with your service to prevent churn, it may give you short term improvements.
+The third kind of harmful metric is the ones that promote short term solutions.
+If we start giving special offers to customers who are dissatisfied with your service to prevent churn, it may give us short term improvements.

-For sure, you are going to prevent churn.
-Guess what is going to happen, when people start giving each other tips online.
-The next year you are going to see both a considerable increase in the number of complaints and a growing ineffectiveness of your churn prevention method.
+Certainly, we are going to prevent churn, but guess what is going to happen when people start giving each other tips online.
+The next year, we will see both a considerable increase in the number of complaints and a growing ineffectiveness of our churn prevention method.

-Health metrics will not help you prevent negative long-term effects.
+Health metrics will not help us prevent adverse long-term effects.
 The second problem is the behavior you promote.
-If you give employees bonuses for achieving the goal, they will achieve that goal even if they must destroy the business in order to do it.
+If we give employees bonuses for achieving the goal, they will accomplish that goal even if they must destroy the business to do it.
 That is why it always good to have someone on the team who plays the role of a “devil’s advocate” and tries to think of unwanted second-order effects.